Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Both oils can be used in skin and hair care to soothe dry, itchy skin and promote hair growth.
 They can be added to a moisturizer or hair oil for added benefits.

-You can also use them in a compress by mixing them with water and applied to the affected area to relieve aches and pains.
+You can also use them in a compress by mixing them with water.

 *Note: It's important to use essential oils safely.
 Always dilute them with carrier oil before applying them to the skin.
 Essential oils blend well with carrier oils and serve their purpose.
 It is recommended to do a patch test before using them on large areas of skin.
 And it's important to avoid using essential oils on babies, children, or pregnant women without consulting a doctor first.